-In our update to the Business Plan of 11 December 2018 the proposed capacity upgrade to Holborn station is being re-phased subject to planning permissions.
-The new 2025 start date is around 30 months later than previously planned.
+In our update to the Business Plan of 11 December 2018, the proposed capacity upgrade to Holborn station has been re-phased subject to planning permissions.

 At the busiest times, large numbers of customers are trying to get into and out of the station, as well as changing between the Central and Piccadilly lines.
 Everyone who uses the station currently has to pass through a single point at the bottom of the main escalators.

 During the evening peak, we often have to hold people outside the ticket gates, sometimes for as long as 20 minutes.
 Demand is set to increase and if we do nothing, these issues will become worse.

 These improvements would help to stimulate the local economy and generate growth in Camden Council's Holborn Growth Area.
 Plans for the area include a target for 2,000 new jobs and 200 new homes.
 The council will consult on this plan in early 2019.

 A possible site for a new station entrance would be at the southern end of Procter Street.